INDAPlus20/AssignmentsInstructions/assembly-task-9/README.md

 | `imm` _(immidiate)_ | 1-5 bits immidiate values give room (at most) for the unsigned values 0-31 or the signed values (-16)-15. |
 | `label` _(jump address)_ | 4-6 bits jump address gives room for jumps (branching) of max 16-64 instructions (lines) per jump.
 Remember that jump chaining is tedious. |

-> Assistant's note: Think carefully of how your instructions are encoded.
+Think carefully of how your instructions are encoded.
 More registries may mean a smaller instruction set or smaller immidiates.
 The above table is only an example for how you may divide your availiable bits.

+Your registries should be 32 bits in size, meaning values rangeing from 0 to 4,294,967,295 (unsigned) and −2,147,483,648 to 2,147,483,647 (signed).

 Lastly, remember to give your language a killer name!!!